DanRepik/api_foundry/readme.md

 /{entity}/{id}
 ```

-Where;
+Where:

-* entity - is the schema compoenent object name from the API  specification.
-In the example case this would be either album or artist.
+- **entity**: The schema component object name from the API specification (e.g., album, artist).
-* id - is the primary key of the selected record.
+- **id**: The primary key of the selected record.

-> TODO: put link to tests

 ### Enhanced Record Selection

-In addition to basic CRUD operations API-MAKER offers a set of services that provide enhanced record selection using query strings.
-With this feature multiple records can be selected and does not apply to create operations.
-The path for these services is;
+In addition to basic CRUD operations, API-Maker offers enhanced record selection using query strings.
+This feature allows selection of multiple records and does not apply to create operations.
+The path for these services is:

 ```
 # for GET, PUT and DELETE
 /{entity}
 ```

-Records are then selected using query string parameters.
-Where the name for the name value pair of a parameter can be any property defined the component schema object.
+Records are selected using query string parameters, where the name can be any property defined in the component schema object.

-Thus for the Chinook database we could execute the following operations;
+Examples for the Chinook database:

 ```
 # get an artist, same as /artist/3